-A number of courses are available to students to suit their learning and post-school pathway needs.
+Several courses are available to students to suit their learning and post-school pathway needs.
 A course is recommended to students based on previous performance and on potential as judged by recent performance of the student and by the expert and experienced English staff.